dcsil/klutch/team/sonata_katt.md

 ## Weaknesses

-- Fear of public speaking
+- Public speaking
-- Overly self-critical
+- Less efficient when there is too much context switching
-- Can easily get distracted
+- Can lose focus on the goal by concentrating on less relevant details